tinymce/tinymce-docs/ui-components/urldialog.md

 }, '*');
 ```

-Similarly, to send messages from TinyMCE back to the external page, the `api.sendMessage()` function can be used to send messages, and then in the external page an event listener can be added to receive the messages:
+Similarly, to send messages from TinyMCE back to the external page, the `sendMessage()` function from the [URL dialog instance API](#urldialoginstanceapi) can be used to send messages, and then in the external page an event listener can be added to receive the messages:

 ```js
 window.addEventListener('message', function (event) {
   var data = event.data;

   // Do something with the data received here console.log('message received from TinyMCE', data);
 });

 ```

 > Note: When sending a message it is recommended to specify the target origin of where TinyMCE is running, instead of using a wildcard (`'*'`).
-Similarly, when receiving messages, also validate that `event.origin` matches the origin of where TinyMCE is running.
+Similarly, when receiving messages, check that `event.origin` matches the origin of where TinyMCE is running.
 For example, if TinyMCE is running on *http://mysite.com/tinymce.html*, then if `event.origin` doesn't match `http://mysite.com` the message should be ignored.

 ### Supported message actions